-- Set goal of controlling Phragmites by reducing cover at least 90% through herbicide treatment. - Achieve control of Phragmites through aerial and ground-based application of imazapyr herbicide.
-Aerial application at Catlett Islands in conjunction with the same action at Goodwin Islands will be the most cost-effective approach. - Mop-up very small remnant patches with imazapyr herbicide applied using backpack or boat-based portable sprayer.
-A portable sprayer has a treatment range limited by hose length, which may be 15 to 91 meters (50 to 300 feet).
-A two-person crew can treat approximately one acre per day.
-Timing of treatment may be anytime during the growing season. - Monitor Phragmites infestation response to herbicide treatment.
+- Set goal of controlling Phragmites by reducing cover at least 90% through herbicide treatment. - Achieve control of Phragmites through aerial and ground-based application of imazapyr herbicide. - Mop-up small remnant patches with imazapyr herbicide applied using backpack or boat-based portable sprayer.
+A portable sprayer has a treatment range limited by hose length, which may be 50 to 300 feet.
+A two-person crew can treat approximately one to two acres per day.
+Timing of treatment may be anytime during the growing season. - Monitor the Phragmites infestation response to herbicide treatment.
 Monitoring efforts can be scaled to available resources.
-Comparison of pre- and post-treatment plot data would show what degree of change in Phragmites cover occurred.
+Comparison of pre- and post-treatment plot data indicates to what degree Phragmites cover has changed.
 At a minimum, low intensity qualitative monitoring using permanent photomonitoring plots is recommended.
-A monitoring protocol frequently used by DCR-DNH measures live Phragmites stems, average stem height, and visual estimate of cover of Phragmites and other vegetation in a permanent 0.25 m by 2 m quadrat.
+A monitoring protocol frequently used by DCR-DNH measures live Phragmites stems, average stem height, and visual estimate of cover of Phragmites and other vegetation in a set of permanent 0.25 m x 2 m quadrats.
 Quadrats are established along transect(s) within a Phragmites patch.
-The number of transects/ quadrats depends on the desired level of monitoring intensity.

-• Conduct surveys once every 3-5 years for presence of invasive plant species.
-As needed, seek guidance from other natural resource managers when invasive species are found.
+The number of transects/ quadrats depends on the desired level of monitoring intensity. - Conduct monitoring surveys annually for three to five years to assess quality of Phragmites control and to track re-vegetation patterns in controlled areas.
+As needed, seek guidance from other natural resource managers if desired results are not achieved.

-Suggested Phragmites management timeline.
+Table 5.
+Recommended Phragmites management timeline.

-Suggested I mugmites management timerine.
 Year one Year two Year three & beyond 1.
-Install monitoring plots 1.
+Install Phragmites 1.
 Conduct post-treatment 1.
-Continue post-treatment during common reed monitoring. monitoring at least one year growing season (June 2.
-Assess need for further following the last herbicide through September) before herbicide treatment of treatment. first herbicide application. remnant Phragmites 2.
+Continue post-treatment monitoring plots during the monitoring. monitoring at least one year early growing season (May 2.
+Assess need for further following the last herbicide through July) before first herbicide treatment of treatment. herbicide application. remnant Phragmites 2.
 Assess need for further 2.
-Apply herbicide patches. herbicide treatments. treatment using aerial 3.
+Treat with herbicide patches. herbicide treatments. using aerial or ground 3.
 If treatment is needed, 3.
-If necessary, conduct application (June through use ground crew and herbicide application to September) backpack sprayers or boat- remnant or new Phragmites based herbicide sprayers patches. and imazapyr herbicide.
+As necessary, treat (boat) application methods use ground crew and remnant or new Phragmites (August into October) and backpack sprayers or boat- patches to maintain low with imazapyr herbicide. based herbicide sprayers abundance. and imazapyr herbicide.